cantaloupe-project/cantaloupe/README.md

 ### HttpResolver

-HttpResolver maps an identifier from an IIIF URL to some other URL, for retrieving images from a web server.
+HttpResolver maps an identifier from an IIIF URL to an HTTP resource.
+Image access via HTTP is likely to be slower than via a filesystem, though this varies depending on the relative performance of both, as well as the particular source image format and whether it supports tile-based loading.

 It is preferable to use this resolver with source images with recognizable file extensions.
 For images with an extension that is missing or unrecognizable, it